Benard-Kiplangat/alx-low_level_programming/0x0A-argc_argv/README.md

 ```
 ** where ./myprogram, a, b, and c are arguments captured in argv and 4 is the total number of arguments passed as argc

+## What is contained in this 0x0A-argc_argv folder
 The programs in this folder include the following:
 * 0-whatsmyname.c - a program that prints its name followed by newline.
 * 1-args.c - a program that prints the number of arguments passed into it.